civitaspo/embulk-output-hdfs/README.md

 this means `embulk-output-hdfs` can destroy your hdfs.
 So, please be careful when you use `delete_in_advance` option and `doas` option ...

+## About DELETE

+When this plugin deletes files or directories, use [`Hadoop Trash API`](https://hadoop.apache.org/docs/r2.8.0/api/org/apache/hadoop/fs/Trash.html).
+So, you can find them in the trash during `fs.trash.interval`.

 ## Modes

 * **abort_if_exist**: